Washington-University/monitor-hcp-pipelines/README.md

 it is collecting data about how many topology corrections are done (an their size) in the structural preprocessing.

+* CheckForOtherSubjectsData

+  - Special test written to check for condition in which one subject has another subject's data files in it's resources

+* CheckFunctionalPreprocessing

+  - Post Pipeline Sanity Check for functional preprocessing

+* CheckPackageExistence

+  - Checks for the existence of Structural, Functional, and Diffusion preprocessed packages for a project

+* CollectTopologyCorrectionNumbers

+  - Looks through the provenance archive for Structural_preproc resources containing log files named StructuralHCP.log.
+Those logs are searched for lines indicating defect corrections.

+* CompletionChecks

+  - Main checks for pipeline completion.
+    - Old: <code>getPipelineResources</code>
+    - New: <code>CheckHcpPipelineStatus</code>

 <!-- References -->
 [HCP]: http://www.humanconnectome.org